About / Admission / COVID-19 Updates

 We usually let customers inside for the movie about 30 minutes before showtime, so everyone has ample time to grab popcorn, use the restroom and get a good seat.

-We highly recommend showing up 30 minutes before the show as it can get busy closer to showtime.
+We highly recommend showing up early, as it can get busy closer to showtime.

 If I purchase a ticket, can I stay for all the shows that day?